 Getting to Your Root Cause

 It is great to have a range of modalities to help balance your stress but even better is an understanding of your root cause.
-We are the only UK Clinic to offer The Heidelberg Test that determines stomach acid imbalances such as Hypochlorhydria (low acid), Hyperchlorhydria (high acid) and Achlorhydria (absence of acid)
+We recommend that you start with an Initial Health Consultation.

 How Optimal Health Can Help

 If you are struggling with your gut health and would like some support, we recommend starting with an Initial Health Consultation for new patients.
 We connect online, listen clearly to your health concerns and priorities, ensure our philosophy meets your needs, and recommend the starting point for an Optimal Health Treatment Pathway ©